 A temporary airfield circuit created by organisers of the Scandinavian Touring Car Championship (STCC), Skövde proved a short-lived affair, hosting two events before being dropped from the schedules.

-A new race created by organisers of the Swedish Touring Car Championship, the circuit at Skövde Airport incorporates a 1.333 mile (2.146km) course for the popular touring cars, as well as a rallycross track on the infield.
+The circuit at Skövde Airport incorporated a 1.333 mile (2.146km) course for the popular touring cars, as well as a rallycross track on the infield.

 The first event - the 2015 season opener - was dominated by the Volvo of Thed Björk, who won pole and took both victories setting fastest lap along the way.
 Behind him it was a case of bump and barge, with numerous collisions, particularly at the hairpin, making for an expensive weekend for some teams.

-The Skövde circuit is located at the municipal airport in the town Skövde in south central Sweden.
-As the circuit incorporates the only runway at the airfield, the nearest airport is at Jönköping Airport, around 100kms south or a 1h 15 mins drive.
+The Skövde circuit was located at the municipal airport in the town Skövde in south central Sweden.
+The nearest other airport is Jönköping Airport, around 100kms south or a 1h 15 mins drive.
 For international flights, Göteborg Landvetter Airport is closest, around a two hour drive to the south west.

 By road, head out of Skövde north on Route 200 and follow signs to the airport (Skövde flygplats).
 From the centre Skövde the journey should take around 15-20 minutes.